Less touristy things to do in NYC

 See a performance at New York City Center.

 Much less touristy than Broadway, New York City Center hosts top-notch dance companies, plays, musicals, and other performances year round.
 Dance Theatre of Harlem, Manhattan Theatre Club’s Lost in Lake, Encores!
 Lady Be Good, and regular showcases from Alvin Ailey American Dance Theater have all been performed here.
 Aside from the entertainment, the theater itself – which was built in 1923 in the Moorish Revival style – is spectacular and underwent a $75 million dollar renovation in 2010.
 City Center also happens to be on one of my favorite blocks in Midtown Manhattan: West 55th Street between Sixth and Seventh Avenues.
+A visit to City Center is definitely one of the less touristy things to do in NYC.

 Campbell Apartment photo via the bar.